Axelrod-Python/axelrod-moran/cover.md

 evolutionary processes) for the iterated
 Prisoner's dilemma.

-We feel that it is an excellent fit for IEEE Transactions on Evolutionary Computation.
+We feel that it is an excellent fit for PLOS One.
 It exposes experimental results carried out with the highest standard of reproducibility: all parameters and algorithms are not only well described but they are also all open source, archived and made available online.